DL4Jets/DeepJet/README.md

 The preparation for the training consists of the following steps
 ====

-- define the data structure for the training (example in modules/TrainData_template.py) for simplicity, copy the file to TrainData_template.py and adjust it.
+- define the data structure for the training (example in modules/datastructures/TrainData_template.py) for simplicity, copy the file to TrainData_template.py and adjust it.
   Define a new class name (e.g. TrainData_template), leave the inheritance untouched

-- register this class in DeepJet/convertFromRoot/convertFromRoot.py by
-  a) importing it (the line in the code is indiacted by a comment)
-  b) adding it to the class list below

-- convert the root file to the data strucure for training:
+- convert the root file to the data strucure for training using DeepJetCore tools:
   ```
-  cd DeepJet/convertFromRoot
-  ./convertFromRoot.py -i /path/to/the/root/ntuple/list_of_root_files.txt -o /output/path/that/needs/some/disk/space -c TrainData_myclass
+  convertFromRoot.py -i /path/to/the/root/ntuple/list_of_root_files.txt -o /output/path/that/needs/some/disk/space -c TrainData_myclass
   ```

   This step can take a while.